distributed-system-analysis/pbench/docs/API/metadata.md

 after creation.
 * `server` provides server management state about a dataset.
 Most of these cannot be changed by the user.
-While many may not be directly meaningful to the user they are visible.
+While many may not be directly meaningful to the user, the Pbench Server does not hide them.
+(Beware that retrieving the entire `server` namespace may result in a substantial amount of data that's of little use to a client.)
-* `global` provides user-controlled metadata which can only be modified by the owner of the dataset, but is visible to anyone with read access to the dataset.
+* `global` provides user-controlled dataset metadata which can only be modified by the owner of the dataset, but is visible to anyone with read access to the dataset.
 By convention, a client should use a unique second-level key to avoid conflicting paths.
 For example, the Pbench Dashboard uses `global.dashboard`.
-* `user` provides a metadata namespace that's private to a user: each user will see their own set of nested object structure and values, and these are not shareable.
+* `user` provides a metadata namespace for each dataset that's private to the authenticated user: each user will see their own set of nested object structure and values, and these are not shareable.
 Even if you don't own a dataset you can set your own private `user` metadata to help you categorize that dataset and to find it again.
 By convention, a client should use a unique second-level key to avoid conflicting paths.
 For example, the Pbench Dashboard uses `user.dashboard`.

 When a dataset is first processed, the Pbench Server will populate basic metadata, including the creation timestamp, the owner of the dataset (the